Power noise: 1990s

 Power noise takes inspiration from Spanish industrial act Esplendor Geométrico, active since 1980, and other artists such as Le Syndicat, active since 1982.
 The Belgian group Dive also anticipated the style in the early '90s along with a number of releases on the harder or harsher end of the techno spectrum such as several early vinyl EP releases by Aphex Twin.
 The term "power noise" was coined by Raoul Roucka of Noisex in 1997, with the track "United (Power Noise Movement)".
 The genre was exposed to the U.S. industrial scene by the electro-industrial act Wumpscut, who signed Noisex to the label Mental Ulcer Forges.

 The first power noise artists were mostly German.
 In addition to Noisex, these included Asche, Morgenstern, P·A·L, Synapscape, and Feindflug.
 The Belgians Axiome, Hypnoskull, Imminent, Ah Cama-Sotz, Sonar, and This Morn' Omina, also developed the genre.
 Black Lung, an Australian, and Orphx, Canadians, were also active in the style at this time.
 Japanoise musicians, such as Merzbow, Aube, and Contagious Orgasm, have also made use of prominent rhythms.

 2000s–2010s

-Notable power noise artists who emerged in the 21st century include Iszoloscope, Antigen Shift, Prospero, Drillbit, Tarmvred, Converter, Terrorfakt, Alter Der Ruine, Panzer Division, C/A/T, Dreamcrusher, Death Spells, and Xotox.
+Notable power noise artists who emerged in the 21st century include Iszoloscope, Antigen Shift, Maria and the Mirrors, Prospero, Drillbit, Tarmvred, Converter, Terrorfakt, Alter Der Ruine, Panzer Division, C/A/T, Dreamcrusher, Death Spells, and Xotox.